Causal Transfer in Medical Image Analysis: Applications

 \subsection{Longitudinal Studies}

 CTL enables the analysis of longitudinal imaging data that capture changes in patients over time.
 CTL continues to model causal effects of treatments over time, thus elucidating the therapeutic efficacy and disease progression \cite{nguyen2024glacial, wei2023transfer}.
+Longitudinal studies naturally involve label shift, as disease prevalence and outcome frequencies may change over time, and are also a key setting for concept shift, because the relationship between imaging biomarkers and outcomes can evolve during disease progression or under treatment.
+For this reason, longitudinal imaging is one of the most important applications in which CTL must go beyond static invariance and explicitly model changing causal mechanisms over time.

 For example, one could model temporal changes in imaging biomarkers using a causal Bayesian framework and then relate these to clinical outcomes.
 This could be achieved with a dynamic Bayesian network, where the network updates its belief in the state of disease given new imaging data that are received over time: